 - You can use half and half to cut on the calories but you need such a little amount of cream, you might as well use the real deal!

-- Love soups?
-Here are a few of my favorites!
+- Here are a few of our favorite soups

 Slow Cooker Chicken Enchilada Soup